Stephanie E. Hurley

 Landscape Design & Planning; Ecological Design; Green Stormwater Infrastructure; Land Use and Watershed Management; Urban Ecology; Landscape Visualization

-My research and teaching spans disciplines within the fields of landscape architecture, ecological design, restoration, and planning.
+My research and teaching span disciplines within the fields of landscape architecture, ecological design, restoration, and planning.
 I take a holistic approach to landscape design, recognizing the inherent diversity of landscapes and practicing the art of place-making, while aiming to facilitate healthy and sustainable societal and ecological interactions through design.
-I teach landscape and ecological design courses that highlight principles, practices, and precedents encouraging students to design projects that benefit both humans and natural systems, from the site scale to the community scale.
+I teach landscape and ecological design courses that highlight principles, practices, and precedents encouraging students to design projects that benefit both humans and natural systems.
+My work ranges from the site scale to the community scale, including design of streets, parks, and other public places, as well as private properties.
 My current water-related research includes stormwater treatment design and monitoring of sites in urban, suburban, and agricultural settings; a survey of perceptions and adoption of green stormwater infrastructure by Vermont households; and an evaluation of nutrient leaching from compost exposed to increasing saturated durations.
-Built projects include the UVM Bioretention Laboratory (see project link below), Village Square Raingarden in Waitsfield, VT; and the forthcoming Green Stormwater Treatment System at UVM’s Miller Research Farm.
+Built projects include the UVM Bioretention Laboratory (see project link below), Village Square Raingarden in Waitsfield, VT; and both silage leachate treatment and stormwater treatment systems at the UVM Miller Research Farm.
 I also direct a landscape design computer lab within Plant and Soil Science where our research focus is the creation and evaluation of a series of photosimulations (landscape visualizations) of climate change best management practices for agricultural landscapes in the Northeastern U.S.

 Contact InformationEmail: Stephanie.E.Hurley@uvm.edu

 I teach the following courses:

 - PSS 381 Agricultural Runoff Treatment Eco Design